Rabbitory/Rabbitory.github.io/docs/RabbitMQEcosystem.md

 ## Limitations of Existing Solutions

-While these platforms solve common RabbitMQ challenges, they come with drawbacks.
-The most glaring issue with using these existing services is their opaque and high pricing.

-For example, CloudAMQP’s pricing scales based on several factors: instance size, number of connections, messages per second, and included features.
-Similarly, AmazonMQ offers less price transparency than other AWS resources, making cost forecasting more difficult.
-AmazonMQ charges per broker instance-hour, per gigabyte of storage, and per data transfer, meaning costs can spike alongside usage.
-With both of these dominant managed message broker services, teams often pay for much more than they use.

-Another drawback for developers is the limited transparency and control of their message queue infrastructure.
-These platforms create a black-box wrapper around RabbitMQ instances, limiting granular debugging and configuration when needed.
-This black-box approach comes with its own price tag, as platforms often charge for customer support to debug issues that developers can’t access or fully observe.
+While DIY solutions and commercially managed message queues both can solve common RabbitMQ challenges, they each come with a unique set of drawbacks.
+As mentioned previously, DIY solutions offer full control but require significant time and expertise to maintain and scale.

+For the commercial RabbitMQ-as-a-Service solutions, a major drawback for developers is the limited transparency and control over the message queue infrastructure.
+Platforms like CloudAMQP and Amazon MQ wrap RabbitMQ in a black-box, which limits access to deeper system-level details, customization, and troubleshooting.

+For example, if a queue starts backing up due to an unacknowledged message or a misconfigured consumer, developers may have little visibility into the cause.
+It can be much harder to adjust prefetch settings, inspect messages in the queue, or modify retry policies.
+In many cases, resolving these issues requires reaching out to customer support, which often comes at an extra cost.
+This lack of full control makes troubleshooting and optimization harder for developers.

+Additionally, many managed service providers obscure the details of the infrastructure and hardware they offer.
+Commercial services often obscure the pricing of their plans by charging flat rates based on abstracted performance tiers.
+This means that with CloudAMQP and AmazonMQ, teams can often pay for much more than they use.